-Sometimes, the best solution to a good night’s sleep can also be the simplest.
+Sometimes, the best solution to a good night’s sleep is also the simplest.
 Just ask yourself: Are you using the right pillow to accommodate your sleeping habits?
 From feather and down to microbeads and memory foam pillows, the selection is pretty overwhelming and no one pillow is the perfect match for every kind of sleeper.
 There are different pillows on the market for back sleepers, side sleepers, stomach sleepers, and so on, so the first thing to do is figure out your own sleeping habits.
 After that, the quest for the right pillow begins.

-This is where Leesa’s Hybrid Pillow (US$109) comes in.
-Comprised of a firm gel pillow base with a soft, quilted down topper, the Hybrid Pillow feels like a much more comfortable version of your standard memory foam pillow.
+This is where Leesa’s hybrid pillow comes in.
+Comprised of a firm gel pillow base with a soft, quilted down topper, the hybrid pillow feels like a much more comfortable version of your standard memory foam pillow.
 Plus, the fabric is made with fibres that give a chilling effect and a ventilated gel comfort layer for a cooler night’s sleep—essential for hot Hong Kong summer nights.
 It’s customisable, too; just remove the pillow insert between the quilted pocket and cool layers to change your support level to fit how you sleep.

 Sleeping well is inextricably linked to waking well.
 It is hard to feel well-rested when a jarring, obnoxious ringtone is the first thing you hear in the morning.
 Wake-up light alarm clocks (a.k.a. glow lights) have received rave reviews for their ability to simulate a natural sunrise, giving sleepers a much more peaceful rise and shine than the average alarm, and most of them come with customisable jingles so you can wake up to the music you want to, from chirping bird noises to soothing music.

-The best-selling SmartSleep (US$115) from Philips is arguably the favourite amongst consumers, clinically proven to help you wake up feeling more refreshed.
+The best-selling SmartSleep from Philips is arguably a favourite amongst consumers, proven to help you wake up feeling more refreshed.
 You can use it to relax and drift off to sleep with dimming sunset and sounds, and its coloured sunrise-simulation alarm clock wakes you gradually with a natural light lamp and a speaker that plays a choice of five wake-up sounds.
 It also pulls double-duty as a bedside reading lamp with 10 brightness settings.

 According to the National Sleep Foundation, what we wear to bed is vital for a good slumber.
-Choosing the right sleepwear is actually an incredibly important decision to make, and being strategic about what your bedtime duds are made of play a role in regulating your body temperature as you sleep during the night.
+Choosing the right sleepwear is actually an incredibly important decision to make, and being strategic about what your bedtime duds are made of plays a role in regulating your body temperature as you sleep during the night.
 There’s simply nothing worse than waking up in the middle of the night covered in your own sweat.

-Fortunately, sleepwear engineers like Restlab have developed the Equilibrium Sleep Set, a line of pyjamas based the science of sleep to support the body’s thermoregulation process.
+Fortunately, sleepwear engineers like Restlab have developed the Equilibrium sleep set, a line of pyjamas based on the science of sleep to support the body’s thermoregulation process.
 Their Kickstarter campaign has just launched, so you can be first in line to try their brand-new threads.
 Likewise, creating the perfect micro-climate in your garments is the name of the game when it comes to thermoregulated sleepwear, and brands like Dagsmejan have perfected such pyjamas with their Stay Warm and Stay Cool series, featuring the finest heat-retaining merino wool and evaporative cooling eucalyptus fibres, respectively.

 When we talk about tips and tricks to help us fall asleep faster, a lot of us may not realise the important role that scent plays.
 Some people swear by pillow sprays to help them drift off to dreamland a little easier, and there may be truth to these claims, especially when lavender scents and their anxiety-reducing properties are involved.